MartaBofillRoig/ewhorm_sim/README.md

 - R package `ewhorm` with functions to simulate and analyse adaptive basket trials
-- R scrips to perform simulations
+- R scripts to perform simulations

 ------------------------------------------------------------------------